republique-et-canton-de-geneve/git-sync/README.md

 The name of the administrator group, if any, is supplied as parameter `admin-group` in the application's configuration file.
 The name of the standard groups must follow the naming convention defined by the parameter `standard.groups` (regex pattern).

-### Wide-access GitLab users

-Some special GitLab users require read-only access on all GitLab groups.
-These users are usually technical users.
-At État de Genève, such a wide-access GitLab user has been created to allow a [Fisheye](https://www.atlassian.com/software/fisheye) server to log on to GitLab and to freely retrieve commits from any Git repository.
-The list of wide-access GitLab users, if any, is supplied as parameter `wide-access-users` in the application's configuration file.

 ### GitLab users not to be cleaned

 Some special GitLab users will not be removed from GitLab groups, even if they have been removed from the